Binance Market Update (2022-10-06)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include NMR, GMX, and SUSHI, up by 16%, 14%, and 13%, respectively.
+Market outperformers include SUSHI, REEF, and HIGH, up by 16%, 12%, and 12%, respectively.

 Top stories of the day: